Skip to content

 Here are some tips that I think might jazz up the taste.

-- Now that we’ve covered our beans, it’s time to talk brewing.
+• Now that we’ve covered our beans, it’s time to talk brewing.
 Move your coffee-making setup to the counter, or switch it up with a fridge-side brewing station!
 Don’t be afraid to play around with coffee-to-water ratios, either.
-It’s like the ultimate science experiment – except much tastier.
+It’s more like trial and error until you find what works best for you.
 My personal preference is a 1:4 ratio for some serious flavor, but if you’re feeling a bit more mellow, don’t hesitate to try something new.

-- Don’t stop at basic coffee when you can indulge in some serious flavor overload.
+• Don’t stop at basic coffee when you can indulge in some serious flavor overload.
 Add some syrup, whipped cream, or even ice cream to create the ultimate morning treat.
-You can thank me later.
+It’s a simple way to make your cold brew more enjoyable.

 Best Practice for Storing Cold Brew Coffee